Qeole/colorediffs/README.md

   again in install.rdf file.
 So if some tech-savvy SeaMonkey user tests and confirms compatibility, I will enable it again.

-* Version 0.8+ should work with Thunderbird 60 (although I did not manage to fix preferences settings, so it comes with fixed color choices, unless users resort to the editor config).
+* Versions 0.8 and 0.9 should work with Thunderbird 60 (although I did not manage to fix preferences settings, so it comes with fixed color choices, unless users resort to the config editor).
 Later Thunderbird versions are expected to deprecate XUL-based extensions, which means the add-on will not remain compatible unless it undergoes major rework.

+* Version 1.9 works with Thunderbird 68.
+Note that the preference menu remains completely broken (I even removed the button to display it), therefore you'll have to work with the default options or to use Thunderbird's config editor.
+  This version has not been tested on older Thunderbird versions.
+Conversely, version 0.9 and earlier of the add-on cannot be loaded on Thunderbird 68+.